This page describes configuring a virtual machine (VM) instance with multiple network interfaces.

 Configuring multiple network interfaces for instance groups

 All of the instances within a managed instance group are restricted to a single subnet.
 All of the instances within an unmanaged instance group are restricted to a single subnet when they were used for load balancing.
-See the VPC networks and subnets and load balancing documentation for more information.
+See the VPC networks and load balancing documentation for more information.

 When you configure multiple interfaces for instances in a managed or unmanaged